Astyanax abramis: Diet

 Astyanax abramis is a highly-adaptable omnivore that lives in regions strongly influenced by flood cycles.
 The intestines can become larger in periods of food scarcity, which allows it to eat items that are more difficult for it to digest, like plant material.
 Juveniles, being smaller, are not afforded as much flexibility, and as such are sometimes more carnivorous than the omnivorous adults.

 Other studies report that the juveniles are more herbivorous than the adults, but this is likely explained by environmental differences; there is also evidence that general food abundance influences diet (such as increased allochthonous plant consumption in areas with plentiful riparian vegetation), which means that the role of A. abramis in the trophic system changes depending on the region.
 Disregarding age, however, smaller adults also tend to be more carnivorous than larger adults, further diversifying observed feeding habits.

 Conservation status

-Astyanax abramis has not been evaluated by the IUCN.
-Given its wide distribution and the fact that it can easily be collected in various locations, it is most likely to be a species of least concern.
+Astyanax abramis has been evaluated by the IUCN Red List as "Least Concern" due to its wide distribution and the fact that it can easily be collected in various locations.
 For instance, in an evaluation of the fish fauna of the Yabotí stream, Hirt et al. ranked A. abramis as the ninth most abundant species, and the Yabotí stream is largely within the protected Yabotí Biosphere Reserve.